ubune/Gigabyte-Z490UD-Opencore-EFI/README.md

 # EFI Opencore 0.6.5 for Gigabyte Z490UD
-I create an EFI for Hackintosh with Gigabyte Z490UD Motherboard.
+I created an EFI folder for a Hackintosh with a Gigabyte Z490UD Motherboard.

 - You must adapt your Platform info (Serial Number, MLB, ROM, UUID) if you want to use Facetime/Imessage.
 # Bios Settings